Breakers Hotel (Long Beach, California): Renovated Sky Room (1997–2018)

 In 1997, the Sky Room, originally developed by Conrad Hilton in 1938, was restored and re-opened by the property's new owner Bernard Rosenson.
 Rosenson restored the Art Deco look of the Sky Room and redesigned it to focus on its 360-degree view.
 The new Sky Room offered an "ultra-retro menu" and music by a swing and jazz band called the Sky Room Orchestra.
 The restaurant had a separate entrance and a special dedicated elevator, so that it would not break California laws forbidding restaurants from operating in retirement homes.
 The restaurant remained open as a separate concessionaire after the retirement home closed and the building was sold, but both the Sky Room and the adjoining Cielo bar closed in April 2018, in preparation for the structure's conversion back to a hotel.

 Restoration as a hotel (2017–Present)

-In November 2017, Pacific6, a Long Beach based investment and development partnership, assembled by Long Beach businessman and philanthropist John Molina with partners Kevin Davis, Robert Gordon, Jon Heiman, Todd Lemmis and David Telling, purchased the building and announced their intentions to fully restore the Breakers and operate it as a 185 room luxury boutique hotel, The Breakers Hotel & Spa.
+In November 2017, Pacific6, a Long Beach based investment and development partnership, assembled by Long Beach businessman and philanthropist John Molina with partners Kevin Davis, Robert Gordon, Jon Heiman, Todd Lemmis and David Telling, purchased the building and announced their intention to fully restore the Breakers and operate it as a 185 room luxury boutique hotel, The Breakers Hotel & Spa.

-On July 28, 2022, it was announced that the restored hotel would be managed by the luxury Fairmont Hotels and Resorts chain as Fairmont The Breakers, Long Beach.
+On July 28, 2022, it was announced that the restored hotel would be managed by the luxury Fairmont Hotels and Resorts chain as Fairmont Breakers Long Beach.
+It reopened on November 19, 2024.